 - Food and drink packaging litter is common, particularly along roadside verges

-- Graffiti, flyposting and gum staining are not uncommon in town/city centre areas
+- Graffiti, flyposting and gum staining are more common in town/city centre areas

 - Dog fouling is an issue in high density residential areas

-1 in 6footpaths and verges in high density areas have dog fouling.
+1 in 10footpaths and verges in high density areas have dog fouling

 About the LEAMS approach